 I listen to ‘Spare Parts’; ‘Circular Time’ and ‘The Stockbridge Trilogy’ (‘Castle of Fear’; ‘The Eternal Summer’ and ‘Plague of the Daleks’) every Christmas now.
-I play this story whenever I’m decorating the Christmas tree, especially as it happens with Nyssa and the Hartley family celebrating Christmas.
+I play this story whenever I’m decorating the Christmas tree, especially since it happens with Nyssa and the Hartley family celebrating Christmas.

 ‘Spare Parts’ is a four-part audio adventure by Marc Platt.
 The Doctor and Nyssa arrive in an underground city on a familiar planet.
 The Doctor has an idea of where they are and he doesn’t like the thought of it.
 It transpires that they’re on Mondas where the Cybermen are about to be born.

 Sarah Sutton is tremendous as Nyssa in this audio story.
 Nyssa excels and I’m really impressed with how Marc Platt handles writing for her in this story.
-Sarah’s is very lovely as Nyssa, as she gets to spend time with the Hartley family.
-She gets to know and becomes friends with Yvonne and Frank.
+Sarah’s very lovely as Nyssa, as she gets to spend time with the Hartley family.
+She also gets to know and becomes friends with Yvonne and Frank.

 Nyssa discovers that the Hartley family are victims of the cyber-conversion process on Mondas.
 Horrified, Nyssa decides to stay and help.
 I liked the scenes where Nyssa stands up to the Doctor, as she argues her case and she reminds him of Adric’s death because of the Cybermen in ‘Earthshock’.